-The Section on Quantitative Imaging and Tissue Sciences (SQITS), NICHD, is soliciting applications from individuals with a Ph.D., and/or an M.D. or other post-doctoral level training interested in any of the following areas:
+The Section on Quantitative Imaging and Tissue Sciences (SQITS), NICHD, is soliciting applications from individuals with a Ph.D., and/or an M.D. or comparable post-doctoral level training interested in any of the following areas:

 Clinical Brain Imaging

-We are soliciting applications from post-doctoral level scientists interested in developing and implementing novel MRI methods to assess brain structure and/or function in a clinical setting.
-Applications include possible detection of TBI, inflammatory processes, stroke, focal epilepsy, or cortical spreading depression.
+We are soliciting applications from post-doctoral level scientists interested in developing and implementing novel MRI methods to assess brain structure and/or function in a clinical neuroradiological setting.
+Neurological applications include possible detection of mTBI/concussion, inflammatory processes, stroke, focal epilepsy, and cortical spreading depression (CSD).
 Knowledge of MRI physics and prior pulse sequence programming experience with GE, Siemens, and/or Philips clinical MRI scanners is highly desirable.

-We are soliciting applications from post-doctoral level scientists interested in developing, implementing, and translating quantitative MRI methods from bench-to-bedside.
-Examples include “microstructure imaging” applications, such as clinical or preclinical CHARMED MRI, AxCaliber MRI, MAP-MRI, multiple-pulsed-field gradient (mPFG) MRI, and multi-dimensional diffusometry and relaxometry MRI.
+We are soliciting applications from post-doctoral level scientists interested in developing, implementing, and translating quantitative MRI methods from "bench-to-bedside".
+Examples include “microstructure imaging” applications, such as clinical or preclinical CHARMED MRI, AxCaliber MRI, Mean Apparent Propagator (MAP)-MRI, diffusion tensor distribution (DTD)-MRI, multiple pulsed-field gradient (mPFG) MRI, and multi-dimensional exchange, diffusometry and relaxometry MRI.
 Knowledge of MRI physics and previous pulse sequence programming experience with Bruker MRI scanners, or Siemens, GE, and/or Philips clinical MRI scanners are all highly desirable.
-Funding for these positions is also available through NIH BRAIN Initiative Connectome 2.0 U01 Grant in conjunction with the MGH's Martinos Center.
+Funding for these positions may also be available through our NIH BRAIN Initiative Connectome 2.0 U01 Grant in conjunction with MGH's Martinos Center.

 Imaging and Data Sciences / Computational Neuroscience

-We are soliciting applications from post-doctoral level scientists interested in developing and implementing novel computer science or imaging science-based strategies for cytoarchitechtonic brain parcellation using data acquired via MRI and other imaging modalities.
-Examples of applications include correlating and integrating histology and MRI data; and segmenting, clustering, and classifying high-dimensional MRI data obtained in the CNS.
+We are soliciting applications from post-doctoral level computer scientists and/or computational neuroscientists interested in developing and implementing novel strategies for cytoarchitechtonic brain parcellation using data acquired via MRI and other imaging and neurophysiological modalities.
+Examples of applications include correlating and integrating histology and MRI data; and segmenting, clustering, and classifying low-resolution, high-dimensional MRI data and high-resolution, low-dimensional histology data obtained in the CNS.
+Some familiarity with deep learning is desirable.

 Measuring and Mapping Features of Transport Processes via MRI